BachkarTeju/Bachkar-Tejashri/README.md

 # Hey there, I'm [Tejashri Bachkar]👩🏻‍💻,👋
 <h6></h6> A ambitious & determined student of GCOERA.focusing on my passion of Software developer👩🏻‍💻.
 I have a sufficient knowldge of java, machine learning,c++.
-Diligent professional with Bachlor of engineering in 🖥️.
-I like to collaborate with peoples 👯 and solving real world problems.</h6>
+Diligent professional with Bachelor of engineering in 🖥️.
+I like to collaborate with people 👯 and solving real world problems.</h6>

 ## Things I am passionate about
 * java 🤖